 The Gestalt Theory of Learning is a psychological theory, developed by Wolfgang Kohler that describes how people learn.
+Next to what it is, this article alo highlights examples of Gestalt theory of learning, how to use and principles the disadvantages, views of this theory and a short summary.
 After reading, you will understand the basics of the Gestalt Theory of Learning theory.
+Enjoy reading!

 The Gestalt Theory of Learning is an educational philosophy based on the tenets and ideas of gestalt psychology.